 NOTE: FF files use a proprietary format and are not intended to be modified by players.
 Changing the contents of an FF file may cause the game to stop running.

-Programs that open FF files
+Programs that open or reference FF files

 4.0 | 3 Votes